xyntechx/xyntechx/README.md

 - and several others I earned before 2017 :)

 ## Goals
 As I pursue my passion in programming, I look forward to learning many more concepts and techniques in the ever-growing field of Computer Science.
-I hope to create more games and apps because, in all honesty, I thoroughly enjoy programming and designing as both allow me to express myself creatively in this thought-provoking field.
-Furthermore, I want to dive into competitive programming as I hope to polish up my problem solving and creative thinking skills.
-Last but certainly not least, I hope to learn Machine Learning and Quantum Computing soon because I am extremely intrigued by those fields!
+Currently, I am learning Machine Learning and Quantum Computing because I am extremely intrigued by those fields!
+Furthermore, I hope to create more games and apps because, in all honesty, I thoroughly enjoy programming and designing as both allow me to express myself creatively in this thought-provoking field.
+Last but not least, I want to dive into competitive programming as I hope to polish up my problem solving and creative thinking skills.

 **_🌟 Work Hard, Play Hard 🌟_**